Walter Massy-Greene: Personal life

 Massy-Greene married Lula May Lomax in Mungindi, New South Wales on 6 February 1915.
 The couple had three children together.
-His son Sir Brian Massy-Greene served as chairman of the Commonwealth Banking Corporation.
+His son Sir Brian Massy-Greene served as chairman of the Commonwealth Bank.

 After the deaths of George Pearce and Billy Hughes in 1952, Massy-Greene was the sole survivor of the Hughes Nationalist ministries.
 On 13 November 1952, he was admitted to Freemasons Hospital, Melbourne, where he underwent an operation on his gall bladder the following day.
 After "progressing satisfactorily" he died on 16 November.
 A state funeral was held at St John's Anglican Church, Toorak, before a cremation at Springvale Botanical Cemetery.